Miro0o/Docs-Notes/CS/🗺 CS_Overview/🏫 Missing Semester.md

 🖥 Resource Monitoring

-- **General Monitoring** - Probably the most popular is [`htop`](https://htop.dev/), which is an improved version of [`top`](https://www.man7.org/linux/man-pages/man1/top.1.html). `htop` presents various statistics for the currently running processes on the system. `htop` has a myriad of options and keybinds, some useful ones are: `<F6>` to sort processes, `t` to show tree hierarchy and `h` to toggle threads.
+- **General Monitoring**

+  - Probably the most popular is [`htop`](https://htop.dev/), which is an improved version of [`top`](https://www.man7.org/linux/man-pages/man1/top.1.html). `htop` presents various statistics for the currently running processes on the system. `htop` has a myriad of options and keybinds, some useful ones are: `<F6>` to sort processes, `t` to show tree hierarchy and `h` to toggle threads.
 See also [`glances`](https://nicolargo.github.io/glances/) for similar implementation with a great UI.
 For getting aggregate measures across all processes, [`dstat`](http://dag.wiee.rs/home-made/dstat/) is another nifty tool that computes real-time resource metrics for lots of different subsystems like I/O, networking, CPU utilization, context switches, &c.
+  - Also checks out gtop.

 - **I/O operations** - [`iotop`](https://www.man7.org/linux/man-pages/man8/iotop.8.html) displays live I/O usage information and is handy to check if a process is doing heavy I/O disk operations
 - **Disk Usage** - [`df`](https://www.man7.org/linux/man-pages/man1/df.1.html) displays metrics per partitions and [`du`](http://man7.org/linux/man-pages/man1/du.1.html) displays **d**isk **u**sage per file for the current directory.
 In these tools the `-h` flag tells the program to print with **h**uman readable format.
 A more interactive version of `du` is [`ncdu`](https://dev.yorhel.nl/ncdu) which lets you navigate folders and delete files and folders as you navigate.
 - **Memory Usage** - [`free`](https://www.man7.org/linux/man-pages/man1/free.1.html) displays the total amount of free and used memory in the system.
 Memory is also displayed in tools like `htop`.